VeteraNovis/bulk-file-renamer/README.md

 # Bulk Renamer

-This program will search through all sub-folders in a given directory and to rename any files or folders that have invalid characters.
+This program will search through all sub-folders in a given directory and rename any files or folders that have invalid characters.

 ## Purpose